Silver Griffin Queen’s Beast 2oz coin | 2017

 This particular coin represents The Griffin of Edward III, which was considered to be a benevolent creature representing strength, courage and guardianship.

-The third coin in the range of silver Queen’s Beasts is the Red Dragon of Wales, and you can add this to your collection by clicking here.
+The third coin in the range of silver Queen’s Beasts is the Red Dragon of Wales.

 Interestingly, an historic solid gold crown was placed upon the Queen’s head during her Coronation service.
 Weighing 4lb and 12 ounces, the St Edward’s Crown, made in 1661 is one of the oldest crown jewels in the United Kingdom, and is the centrepiece of British Monarch Coronations.